 How to Become an Early Intervention Provider for Kentucky

 KEIS providers are independent contractors with the state.
-KEIS providers, there are two options: enroll with KEIS as an independent provider (Agency of 1) or enroll as a subcontractor or employee with an existing KEIS agency.
+KEIS providers, there are two options: enroll with KEIS as an independent provider (agency of one) or enroll as a subcontractor or employee with an existing KEIS agency.

 If you are interested in becoming a First Steps provider or have questions regarding the